EbraamSobhy/Project-Robin/README.md

 ## Overview

 Clash of Patrols is a gamified tracking system that combines goal tracking with engaging game mechanics.
-It empowers users to monitor their progress, build positive habits, and achieve milestones while enjoying a rewarding experience.
+It empowers users to monitor their progress, challenges and play with other patrols,  while enjoying a rewarding experience.

 ---